 Humans have accomplished many remarkable feats in our short custodianship over this planet.
-We’ve soared to the skies, dived to the depths of the oceans, and even put people on the moon, but none of these is more remarkable than our ability to feel lonely in a room full of people.
+We’ve soared to the skies, dived to the depths of the oceans, and even put people on the moon, but none are more remarkable than our ability to feel lonely in a room full of people.

-We’ve spent the last 10,000 years bringing people physically closer through the development of cities, created devices that allow you to see someone’s face in real-time while they’re standing on the other side of the planet, and reduced the time it takes to contact someone down so low it’s measured in milliseconds, and yet, as we brought people closer, we somehow managed to lose the ability to connect with others in epidemic proportions.
+We’ve spent the last 10,000 years bringing people physically closer through the development of cities, created devices that allow you to see someone’s face in real-time while they’re standing on the other side of the planet, and reduced the time it takes to contact someone down so low it’s measured in milliseconds.
+And yet, as we brought people closer, we somehow managed to lose the ability to connect with others in epidemic proportions.

 Maybe we started to take connection for granted now that we live so close we can hear our neighbours flush their toilet, or maybe we just assumed this was an inherent skill we couldn’t forget.
 Whatever the reason, 1 in 4 people admit experiencing loneliness and another 2 in 4 will experience it sometime over their lifetime.

 The good news is that dealing with loneliness is not complicated, difficult, or confusing when you know what you’re doing.
 It just requires a basic understanding of human connection and how you can discover it with the thousands of people who pass through your life every day.

 What is connection?